 Some parents request their children be undercorrected so their eyes won’t get worse.
 The belief behind doing this may be that a child’s eyes will learn to adapt to the undercorrected lenses.
 Unfortunately, this just isn’t true.
 I cannot stress how important it is to ensure your child can see clearly.
 A child who cannot see clearly is hindering their ability to read, learn, and navigate through the world.
 It can also hinder their confidence and ability to communicate.
 Not to mention increase their risk of developing a ‘lazy eye‘.

 Don’t miss your child’s regular eye exam as your child may not know that their vision is blurry, they may just think it’s normal.
 Watch out for these warning signs, but don’t rely on your own instinct.
 Nothing can replace a comprehensive eye exam, which not only ensures your child is seeing clearly, but that their eyes are healthy.

 So in conclusion, if you are a glasses wearer you can rest assured that wearing glasses will not make your eyes worse.
 Remember an eye exam is more than just getting new specs.
 It’s also about ensuring your eyes are healthy.
 Don’t miss your regular eye exam.
-It could uncover a serious eye and non-eye related diseases, which may not have any other symptoms.
+It could uncover serious eye and non-eye-related diseases, which may not have any other symptoms.